crayekelly/RepData_PeerAssessment1/PA1_template.md

 ###Are there differences in activity patterns between weekdays and weekends?

+*Yes,it appears there are differences in the patterns of activity between weekdays and weekends.
+Weekend activity is more level across the intervals, while weekday activity tends to have a large peak in the early intervals.*

 1. Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.